What a Bedwetting Alarm Actually Does

 – The child waking to use the toilet independently

-None of these guarantee success, but all of them indicate the conditioning is happening.
+None of these guarantee success, but all indicate conditioning is occurring.
 Keep going.

-Most programmes recommend continuing until the child achieves fourteen consecutive dry nights.
-At that point, the alarm is withdrawn — usually gradually.
-Some programmes recommend an overlearning phase (increasing fluids before bed intentionally) to consolidate the response.
+Most programmes recommend continuing until the child has fourteen consecutive dry nights.
+At that point, the alarm is usually withdrawn gradually.
+Some programmes include an overlearning phase (increasing fluids before bed intentionally) to consolidate the response.
 Your GP, continence nurse, or the alarm manufacturer’s guidelines will advise on this.

-If two full alarm attempts have produced no meaningful response, further investigation is appropriate.
-We Have Tried Two Different Alarms and Neither Has Worked: What Comes Next covers the options from there.
+If two full alarm attempts have produced no response, further investigation is appropriate.
+See [We Have Tried Two Different Alarms and Neither Has Worked: What Comes Next](https://www.sleepsecurenights.com/we-have-tried-two-different-alarms-and-neither-has-worked-what-comes-next/).

 Commercial alarms are also widely available to buy outright, typically ranging from £20 to £70 depending on type and features.

 Eight to sixteen weeks is a long time when nights are disrupted.
-The alarm works best when the whole household is on board, expectations are realistic, and the child feels supported rather than watched.
-If the pressure is building — on your child, on you, or on your relationship — that’s worth addressing directly.
-I Am Exhausted From Night Changes: How Other Parents Manage Without Burning Out is an honest look at what other families do to keep going.
+The alarm works best when the whole household is supportive, expectations are realistic, and the child feels supported rather than watched.
+If pressure builds — on your child, on you, or on your relationship — address it directly.
+[I Am Exhausted From Night Changes: How Other Parents Manage Without Burning Out](https://www.sleepsecurenights.com/i-am-exhausted-from-night-changes-how-other-parents-manage-without-burning-out/) offers insights from other families.

 A bedwetting alarm used correctly — with preparation, consistency, and patience — gives most children a genuine chance at lasting dryness.
 It is not a quick fix, but it is the most effective tool currently available.
-Set it up right, give it enough time, and track what happens.
-That’s the job.
+Set it up right, give it enough time, and track progress.
+That is the key.